pipelight/nixos-tidy/README.md

 - maybe lib.mkMerge isn't possible due to internal architecture

-If you want to use **multiple** flakes that modify specific users homes through home-manager, You will get the error `option home-manager.user already declared` because of multiple usages of home-manager through your flakes,
+If you want to use **multiple** flakes that modify specific users homes through home-manager, you will get the error `option home-manager.user already declared` because of multiple usages of home-manager through your flakes.

 Here is a workaround with its helper functions